shivangiuw/crypto_clusters_Scikit/README.md

 #### Analysis:
 Visually analyzing the cluster analysis results, we observe the impact of using fewer features to cluster the data using K-Means is `increased interpretability` of the cryptocurrency data and clusters.
 With PCA, we reduced the number of features for the data to 3 without sacrificing much in terms of accuracy, wherein the explained variance is 90%.
+Despite some accuracy loss because of dimensionality reduction, the plots have become easier to visualize this time, as compared to the plot generated from the K-means algorithm with original data with multiple features, as we now have only three features.
+PCA allowed us to shrink the number of variables used in the K-Means algorithm, without sacrificing much in terms of accuracy.

 ## Technologies and Modules